 STEP 3: Make an Investment

 This is the final step.
 You make an investment, in this case, a real estate investment.
 If this is your first time purchasing real estate in your IRA it is always advisable to contact your custodian first to ask what paperwork you will need to submit.
-Generally there is a “Direction to Invest” form that you complete and instructs the custodian on what you are purchasing in your IRA, how much the investment will cost and where you need to send funds for closing.
+Generally, there is a “Direction to Invest” form that you complete that instructs the custodian on what you are purchasing in your IRA, how much the investment will cost, and where you need to send funds for closing.